NorskHelsenett/unimq-dashboard/README.md

 │   │       └── httpauthproviders/ # Auth providers for http client (basic auth, bearer token, etc.)
 │   ├── config/                    # Configuration loading from environment variables
 │   ├── database/                  # Database quries for data persistence (alarms, maintenance, etc.)
+│   ├── docs/                      # Swagger/OpenAPI documentation for the API
 │   ├── logger/                    # Logger setup and utilities
 │   ├── models/                    # Data models for everything used in the application (alarms, maintenance, API responses, etc.)
 │   ├── notificationhelper/        # Helper functions for formatting and sending notifications (e.g., to Slack, Teams)